kubeshop/botkube/test/README.md

    export SLACK_TESTER_APP_TOKEN="{BotKube tester app token}
    ```

+## Testing Discord

+### Prerequisites

+- A Discord server available, [create one if required](https://support.discord.com/hc/en-us/articles/204849977-How-do-I-create-a-server-).
+- BotKube bot app configured for a Discord server according to the [instruction](https://botkube.io/docs/installation/discord/#install-botkube-to-the-discord-server)
+  > **NOTE:** Please name the app `botkube` and skip step 11 as it's not required.
+- BotKube tester bot app configured according to the [instruction](#configure-tester-discord-bot-application)

 ### Configure Tester Discord bot application

 > **NOTE:** This is something you need to do only once.
 Once the tester app is configured, you can use its token for running integration tests as many times as you want.